Nurse Anesthesia - Elsevier eBook on VitalSource, 7th Edition

 Elsevier eBook on VitalSource

-Provide your students with the knowledge and skills needed for clinical anesthesia practice!
+Gain the knowledge and skills you need for clinical anesthesia practice!
 Written specifically for nurse anesthetists, Nurse Anesthesia, 7th Edition provides a solid foundation in scientific principles and evidence-based practice.
 Coverage includes a review of pharmacology, pharmacokinetics and pharmacodynamics, drug receptor concepts, intravenous agents, neuromuscular blocking agents, and more, followed by a discussion of anesthesia equipment and clinical monitoring, preoperative preparation of the patient, and the use of anesthesia for a variety of surgical procedures.
-Not only does this text help students prepare for certification, it also provides a key reference for CRNAs to use in daily practice.
+From a team of expert authors led by Sass Elisha, Jeremy S. Heiner, and John J. Nagelhout, this text helps you prepare for certification and also provides a key reference for CRNAs to use in daily practice.

 - Updated information on pharmacology includes pharmacokinetics, drug delivery systems, opiate antagonists, and key induction drugs.